Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 #### Part 1 - Create a CSS file in the proper directory of your file tree

-1. Using the Terminal, ensure you are in the `recipe-page` directory.
-Create a file called `styles.css`.
-You can verify this worked by running the `ls` command.
-2. Use the Terminal shortcut `code .` to open the `recipe-page` directory in VSCode.
-3. Run `git status`.
-You should see that 'styles.css' is not being tracked yet.
-4. Add and commit, making sure to write a descriptive commit message in the present tense, such as "Create stylesheet."
+1. On your desktop, create a folder called `techtonica-projects`.
+Move your `recipe-page.html` file into `techtonica-projects`.
+If you no longer have it, make it again with the Challenge directions from [Phase 1](./phase-1-html-prompt.md).
+2. Use  TextEdit or WordPad to make a new file called `styles.css`.
+Make sure it is in the `techtonica-projects` directory right next to `recipe-page.html`.

 #### Part 2 - Link to your CSS file from within your HTML `<head>` tags

-1. Find the `styles.css` file in VSCode that you just created.
-Add this small bit of CSS code to the file, then save the file.
+1. In `styles.css`, add this small bit of CSS code to the file, then save the file.

 ```css
 p {